I hope you enjoy reading the blog post.

 Facebook Dating Privacy: Is It Safe For You To Use In 2022?

-Intrigued by the idea of combining social media with a matchmaking service, but a little leery of the privacy aspect?
+Intrigued by the idea of combining social media with a matchmaking service, but a little leery of the potential Facebook Dating privacy issues?

 Let’s start with…